-The Level II certification is open to all RRCA Certified Coaches completing the Level I requirements as of December 31, 2015.
+The Level II certification is open to all RRCA Level I Certified Coaches in good standing who have been certified for a minimum of one year.
 The Level II certification process is designed for coaches seeking to enhance their knowledge or reinforce concepts learned in Level I.

 RRCA Coaching Certification Courses are scheduled at selected locations throughout the year.
 We work with representatives from RRCA member running clubs, events, shoe stores, and corporate members to host official RRCA Coaching Certification Courses during the year.
 The RRCA uses a systematic process to certify our coaches as follows: